Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 The ice state of freezing by microwaves, which is our theory discovery in J.Chem.Phys.
 2007 (Ref.
 2), remains basically the same due to the structure of six-membered ice !

 Methane hydrate simulations are to be executed by the TIP5P code, like with the SPC/E code (Ref.
 3).
+But, methane is known as environmentally hazardous material more than CO_2.
+The methane that is mined and burnt on earth should be back to the interior of the earth at all.

 ### Procedure of Water Molecules by 5-Points Method ###